This is Issue 54 in CLI’s On Point Series. To view this report as a PDF, see: The “Equality Act”: Threatening Life and Equality

 In particular he has declared that in his first hundred days he plans to sign into law “The Equality Act” (H.R.
 5 in the 116th Congress).
 He has reason to see this bill as low-hanging fruit for his agenda.
 In May 2019 it passed the House of Representatives, 236 to 173, supported by all Democrats and eight Republicans.
 Its Senate companion, S. 788, had 47 sponsors including one Republican, the recently re-elected Susan Collins (R-ME).
 The Senate did not act on the legislation in 2019 or 2020 because its Republican leadership did not schedule it.
 In an evenly divided Senate, where one or more Republicans may support the bill and vice-president Kamala Harris (an original sponsor of S. 788) can break a tie, this bill may well become law.

 H.R.
 5 bears its name and enjoys such support because supporters describe it as simply a way of ensuring that gay, lesbian, and transgender Americans have equal rights with other Americans.
 But this description is grossly inaccurate.
-Among other things this bill attacks the lives of countless unborn children, endangers Catholic and other pro-life health care providers, provides a basis for rescinding all state and federal limits on public funding of abortion, and treats religious believers as second-class citizens who must violate their fundamental moral convictions to serve the goals of the pro-abortion movement.
+Among other things this bill attacks the lives of countless unborn children, endangers Catholic and other pro-life health care providers, provides a basis for challenging all state and federal limits on public funding of abortion, and treats religious believers as second-class citizens who must violate their fundamental moral convictions to serve the goals of the pro-abortion movement.

 The analysis that follows documents these claims.